L'Acadie Vineyards Blog

 Our wineshop at our Gaspereau winery near Wolfville opens May 6, 2022.
 Wine tastings and wine tours are by appointment and outside again this year to ensure COVID safe and intimate experiences.
 Masks are required in the wineshop.

 Hours: Monday-Saturday 10:30-5pm, Sundays 12-4pm

 We are very excited to greet visitors this tourist season with our award winning still and sparkling wines!!
-Certified organic and vegan, from soil to glass!!
+Organic and vegan, from soil to glass!!

 2021 Star - It's back!
 We haven't released Star for several years, and many will remember this past award-winning white wine.
 Rich and weighty from skin contact of the ripest vegan and organic grapes from 2021!